fancompute/ceviche/README.md

 ### A simple example

-Lets say we have a domain of where we wish to inject light at position `source` and measure its intensity at `probe`.
+Let's saw we inject light at position `source` and measure its intensity at `probe`.

 Between these two points, there's a box at location `pos_box` with permittivity `eps`.

+We're interested in computing how the intensity measured changes with respect to `eps`.

-We can write a function computing the intensity as a function of `eps` using our FDFD solver
+With ceviche, we first write a simple function computing the measured intensity as a function of `eps` using FDFD

 ```python
 import autograd.numpy as np           # import the autograd wrapper for numpy